 Foreigners driving a car to Hungary are required to hold a valid international driving licence.
 Car registration and insurance papers are also compulsory.
 Driving is on the right-hand side and the seatbelt is compulsory.
 The speed limit within residential areas is 50 km/h, 90 km/h for secondary roads, 110 km/h for highways and 130 km/h for motorways.
 The easiest way to reach Pécs is through the route 6 and the M6 motorway.

-If you don’t have your own car, you can join someone: the carpool services are popular among students from across the country.
-It's cheaper than if we would travel alone, and - since most of the carpooling systems have a serious feedback / evaluation system- it is much safer than hitchhiking.
+If you don't have your own car, you can join someone: the carpool services are popular among students from across the country.
+It's cheaper than travelling alone, and - since most of the carpooling systems have a serious feedback / evaluation system- it is much safer than hitchhiking.

 From Budapest the city can be approached by train.
 The full fare 2nd class ticket with seat reservation will cost about HUF 4,500 (approx. EUR 15).
-You are advised to take an IC instead of the regular train because IC's are much faster and more comfortable than regular trains.
-In Pécs the railway station is located in walking distance from the city centre and it is in the neighbourhood of the central bus station (in Hungarian the “Főpályaudvar”).
+You are advised to take an Inter City (IC) train instead of a regular train because IC's are much faster and more comfortable than regular trains.
+In Pécs the railway station is located in walking distance from the city centre and it is in the neighbourhood of the central bus station (in Hungarian the "Főpályaudvar").

 The schedule and the fares of the Hungarian railways are available online here:

 The regional coach service of Baranya county is provided by Pannon Volán Ltd. The operation of the company mostly covers scheduled passenger transportation through the county; however its activities extend beyond the county and the country borders as well.
 It is not only Pannon Volán, but many other companies of the Volán group operate lines which have their final destination at the central station of Pécs.

 There are two options for our international students.
 One of them is to stay in one of the PTE's dormitory or to find a suitable apartment in the city of Pécs.